 EndometriosisEndometriosis is a disease in which abnormal endometrial cells grow outside of the uterus and other organs commonly found in the pelvic area.
 Some women with endometriosis have no symptoms, but others with the disease may experience pelvic pain, pain during intercourse and during pelvic exams, cramping during sex, bowel movements, or while urinating.
 The four stages of endometriosis are minimal, mild, moderate, and severe.
 Medications and surgery are treatments for endometriosis.
 Endometriosis is a chronic condition and there is no cure.

 Ganglion CystA ganglion cyst is a swelling or tumor on a joint or tendon sheath.
 Ganglionic cysts form on the elbow, knee, foot, shoulder, wrist, toe or finger.
-Symptoms include a mass that changes in size, is somewhat painful, and the pain is made worse by joint motion.
+Symptoms and signs include a mass that changes in size, is somewhat painful, and the pain is made worse by joint motion.
 Though many ganglion cysts disappear on their own, cysts may be treated by aspirating the cyst's contents or surgical removal.

 Ovarian CystsThere are several different types of ovarian cysts (noncancerous growths).
 Follicular, corpus luteum, hemorrhagic, dermoid, endometrioid (endometriomas), polycystic-appearing ovary, and cystadenoma.
 There are a variety of causes of ovarian cysts.
 Some are previous history, irregular menses, increased upper body fat, early menses, infertility, hypothyroidism, or side effect of medication.
 Symptoms include lower abdominal pain, pain after sex, urination, or bowel movements, nausea, or vomiting.
 Treatment depends upon the cause of the ovarian cyst.